Teach-In: What law school teaches about Property Law (vs what we teach)

 If you need advice about starting a worker-owned cooperative, converting an existing business into a cooperative, organizing a housing cooperative, founding a nonprofit or other social enterprise, please RSVP below!
 Here are some questions we will be prepared to answer:

 Keep an eye out for an e-mail when you RSVP.
-The e-mail will have your appointment slot, instructions on how to attend our Legal Cafe remotely, and an intake form that we need you to fill out.
+The e-mail will have your appointment slot, instructions on how to attend our Legal Cafe remotely, and an intake form that we need you and your partners to fill out.

 Format: You and/or your group will be paired with a lawyer for 30-45 minutes to get answers to questions about entity formation, contracts, governance, and more!
 Since we're based in Oakland, our event times are listed as Pacific Standard Time.